Motel 6 Agrees To Pay Millions After Giving Guest Lists To Immigration Authorities

 "In other words, they weren't bothering anybody.
 They had paid to rent a room.
 So it's hard to see what problem it was causing for the motel to have them as a customer."

-A few months later, officials in Washington State said that six Motel 6 locations in the Puget Sound region admitted to the same guest-list sharing practice, which violates consumer protection laws.
+A few months later, officials in Washington state said that six Motel 6 locations in the Puget Sound region admitted to the same guest-list sharing practice, which violates consumer protection laws.

 "The hotel turned over the guest list of everybody staying at the hotel.
 So thousands of individuals had their names turned over to ICE," Washington State Attorney General Bob Ferguson told NPR in January.

-"And according to our interviews with employees at Motel 6, ICE agents would circle the names that looked Latino sounding and ran those names through a database and then would detain individuals based on those random checks."
+"And according to our interviews with employees at Motel 6, ICE agents would circle the names that looked Latino-sounding and ran those names through a database and then would detain individuals based on those random checks."

-Washington State filed a lawsuit against Motel 6 that is still pending.
+Washington state filed a lawsuit against Motel 6 that is still pending.

 The new settlement deal would resolve a separate class-action lawsuit, filed in Phoenix in January on behalf of affected guests.